Boost Your Business with eCards

 Employee recognition eCards

-Essentially digital greeting cards, eCards are an informal yet creative and impactful way to recognize remote employees for their contributions to your company.
-With the right software, managers and leaders will be able to reach out to employees with branded, customizable cards to acknowledge a job well done.
+Digital greeting cards, also called eCards, are an informal yet creative and impactful way to recognize remote employees for their contributions.
+With the right software, managers and fellow employees alike can reach out to their teams with branded, customizable cards to acknowledge a job well done.

-Circa Logica Group, for instance, has created several achievement-based eCards for excellent teamwork and the like that all feature the option to include a personal message alongside the card image.
+Circa Logica Group, for instance, has created several achievement-based eCards for excellent teamwork and other company values.
+Each eCard features the option to include a personal message alongside the card image, allowing senders to elaborate exactly on how the person they’re recognizing went above and beyond.

 Circa Logica Group serves as an excellent model for using eCards as a remote employee retention strategy.

-These eCards can be sent and received in a matter of seconds, making it easy to promptly recognize remote employees located anywhere in the world.
-This will facilitate more frequent appreciation and in turn, boost motivation among employees.
+Team members can send and receive these eCards in a matter of seconds, making it easy to promptly recognize remote employees located anywhere in the world.
+This facilitates frequent appreciation and in turn, boosts motivation among employees.

 Recognition awards

 For a slightly more formal means of recognizing and ultimately retaining remote employees, consider incorporating recognition awards into your current strategy.
-These awards are accolades that can be given at intervals throughout the year.
+These awards are accolades that you can give at intervals throughout the year, and they might take the form of:

-For example, you might present an “Employee of the Month” award, or awards for certain milestones such as work anniversaries.
-Sending virtual certificates to remote employees can leave them with a lasting impression of appreciation from your company.
+For example, you might present an “Employee of the Month” award or awards for milestones such as work anniversaries.
+Sending virtual certificates or mailing small mementos to remote employees gives them something to hold on to that symbolizes how appreciated they are at your company.

 Corporate gifts

-Gifts, whether for holidays or remote employee retention, are powerful ways to brighten someone’s day and show them that they’re valued.
-To strengthen your remote employees’ relationships with your company, consider finding opportunities to send them small, meaningful gifts to recognize their accomplishments and efforts.
+Gifts, whether for holidays or remote employee retention, are powerful ways to brighten your team’s day and show them that they’re valued.
+To strengthen remote employees’ relationships with your company, find opportunities to send them small, meaningful gifts to recognize their accomplishments and efforts.

-Depending on your company’s resources and preferences, you can send gifts such as branded merchandise, gift baskets, or snacks to your remote employees.
+Depending on your company’s resources and preferences, send gifts such as branded merchandise, gift baskets, and snacks to your remote employees.
 Or, you could partner with one of the numerous companies that facilitate corporate gifting, ensuring that every employee receives the recognition they deserve.

 Looking for inspiration for your corporate gifts?
 Explore our complete corporate gifting guide that shares more than 170 exciting ideas that any employee will love.